daviddatuX25/codemapper/ReadMe.md

 ### 📄 License

 **Free for personal and commercial use.**
-Made with ❤️ by an AI power user – enjoy unlimited context!
+Made with ❤️ by an AI power user (Yours truly) – enjoy unlimited context!

 **Download `codemapper.exe` → drop → double-click → paste into AI → profit!** 🚀

 ---

 *Last updated: November 08, 2025*